 Related: Maintaining a Positive State of Mind

 We do not all have jobs where we jump out of bed and cannot wait to start the day; this is true.
 However, by leveraging the work ethic related tips above, you can help yourself have a better experience within the workplace.
-Without a doubt, you will be surprised at how much of a difference a good work ethic has, not only on your job, but on all aspects of your life.
+Here are those tips again in summary to help you internalize them so you can actually improve your work ethic:

 With that being said, here are a handful of other work ethic resources you can use for encouragement and inspiration to level up your work ethic:

 Lastly, you don’t have to work 80+ hours a week, and function off of only 5 hours of sleep every night just to prove you have a good work ethic.
-To develop a good work ethic, all you have to do is practice a few of these simple steps daily.
+To develop a strong work ethic, all you have to do is practice a few of these simple steps daily.

 Till next time,